NCAR/rda-bufr-decode-ADPsfc-littler/README.md

-exe/bufr_adpsfc2ob.x:        used to convert gdas.adpsfc.tHHz.YYYYMMHH.bufr files to ASCII format. exe/bufr_sfcshp2ob.x:        used to convert gdas.sfcshp.tHHz.YYYYMMHH.bufr files to ASCII format. exe/surface_obs2littler.x:  used to convert/combine obs format files into one little_r format file. exe/files.txt  edit to include desired ASCII obs files to be input into the surface_obs2littler.x program.
+exe/bufr_adpsfc2ob.x:        used to convert gdas.adpsfc.tHHz.YYYYMMHH.bufr files to ASCII format. exe/bufr_sfcshp2ob.x:        used to convert gdas.sfcshp.tHHz.YYYYMMHH.bufr files to ASCII format. exe/surface_obs2littler.x:  used to convert/combine obs format files into one little_r format file.
-               example files are currently listed in the files.txt file.
 ```
-To convert muliple files, place input BUFR data in `/bufrobs`,
-then edit and run the `exe/convert.csh` script accordingly.

 # References
 A guide to the NCEP BUFR libraries can be found at: